Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Astrid.md

 ### 2025-06-02 - Continued work on presentation

 In class, I finished the sections on weaknesses/improvements in PRESENTATION.md, and I wrote an outline of preprocessing.
 All that's left is the outline of the actual sha256 algorithm and we'll be ready to record the video.

+### 2025-06-03 - Finished presentation

+I added some diagrams for length extension attack while Ivy finished the outline of sha256 algorithm.
+Now we're ready to film!